-With all the different brands and types of guitar string available today one could be forgiven for not knowing which are the most suitable, and how they will affect the tone and ultimately your playing.
-Read our rough guide and hopefully we can demystify this and point you in the right direction the next time you’re faced with the choice!
+With all the different brands and types of guitar string available it can be easy to feel overwhelmed.
+Have a read our rough guide and hopefully we can help to point you in the right direction the next time you need to change strings!

 Acoustic – 80/20 Bronze & Phosphor Bronze